Since compiling these notes, the work in this talk has been discussed in two peer-reviewed publications:

 An interesting video on the development of the car assembly line (source unknown).

 We Are The Robots (1977).
-Complete with a Gilbrethesque timer.
-Not an inch of wasted motion in this video.
+Complete with Gilbrethian movement techniques and timer.

 Here’s an article in Management Issues, January 2004, reporting on the HSE comment likening the worst call centres to ‘dark satanic mills’.